CodeAx1avek/Social-Media-Analysis/README.md

+Social Media Performance Analysis - Pre-Hackathon Assignment Overview

+The Social Media Performance Analysis project is a basic analytics tool I developed as part of the Level Supermind Hackathon pre-hackathon assignment.
+The tool leverages Langflow, DataStax Astra DB, and Groq to analyze engagement data from mock social media accounts and provide insights into how different post types (like carousel, reels, static images) perform.
+The project aims to help users understand how various social media formats impact engagement through likes, shares, and comments.
+Hackathon Details

-Social Media Performance Analysis
+    Assignment: Pre-Hackathon Social Media Performance Analysis
+    Deadline: January 8th, 2025
+    Hackathon Link: Level Supermind Hackathon - Social Media Analysis

 Objective

-The Social Media Performance Analysis project is a basic analytics module designed to evaluate the performance of social media posts using data from mock social media accounts.
-The project utilizes Langflow for workflow creation, DataStax Astra DB for storing engagement data, and GPT for generating insights based on the data.
-Submission Details

-    Pre-Hackathon Assignment: Social Media Performance Analysis
-    Submission Deadline: January 8th, 2025
-    Hackathon Link: Level Supermind Hackathon - Social Media Analysis
+The main objective was to develop an analytics module that:

+    Simulates engagement data for social media posts (likes, shares, comments).
+    Stores this data in DataStax Astra DB.
+    Analyzes post performance based on these metrics.
+    Provides insights using Groq based on the data.

 Tools & Technologies Used

-    Langflow: Used to create a workflow to analyze engagement data and integrate GPT for insights.
-    DataStax Astra DB: Used for storing and querying the social media engagement data.
+    DataStax Astra DB: A cloud database service used to store and query social media engagement data.
-    GPT Integration: Used for generating insights based on post performance.
+    Langflow: A tool used to create workflows, allowing integration of Groq for generating insights based on the analyzed data.
-    Chart.js: Used to visualize the data in bar charts (Likes, Shares, Comments).
+    Chart.js: A library used to visualize the data in bar charts (for likes, shares, and comments).
-    JavaScript/HTML/CSS: For building the user interface and displaying results interactively.

-Task Overview
+    HTML/CSS/JavaScript: Technologies used for building the web interface.

+Features
-    Data Generation & Storage:
+1. Data Generation & Storage

-        A mock dataset simulating social media engagement data (likes, shares, comments, post types) was created.
-        The data was stored in DataStax Astra DB for querying and analysis.
+I generated a small mock dataset representing social media engagement data (such as likes, shares, comments) for different post types (carousel, reels, static images).
+This dataset was stored in DataStax Astra DB for further analysis.
+The data includes the following metrics:

+    Likes
+    Shares
+    Comments
+    Post Types

-    Post Performance Analysis:
+2. Post Performance Analysis

-        A simple workflow was constructed in Langflow that:
+Using Langflow, I created a simple workflow that:

-            Accepts different post types (e.g., carousel, reels, static images).
+    Accepts different post types as input (carousel, reels, static images).
-            Queries the dataset from Astra DB to calculate average engagement metrics for each post type.
+    Queries the dataset in Astra DB to calculate the average engagement metrics (likes, shares, comments) for each post type.

+This workflow allows you to analyze and compare how different post types perform in terms of engagement.
-    Insights Generation:
+3. Insights Generation

-        GPT was integrated into the workflow to generate insights based on engagement data, such as:
+With Groq integration via Langflow, I utilized Groq to generate simple insights based on the data.
+Some example outputs include:

-            Carousel posts have 20% higher engagement than static posts.
+    "Carousel posts have 20% higher engagement than static posts."
-            Reels drive 2x more comments than static images or carousels.
+    "Reels drive 2x more comments than static images or carousels."

+These insights can help users understand the impact of different content types on their social media engagement and make data-driven decisions.
 How to Use
 1. Clone the Repository

-To run the project locally, start by cloning this repository:
+To get started, clone this repository to your local machine:

 git clone https://github.com/your-username/social-media-performance-analysis.git

 2. Install Dependencies

-Navigate to the project directory and install the required dependencies:
+Install the required dependencies for the project.
+If you're using Python for the backend (e.g., Flask or Django), you can install the necessary libraries:

 cd social-media-performance-analysis
-# Install Python dependencies
 pip install -r requirements.txt

 3. Set Up DataStax Astra DB

-    Create an account on DataStax Astra.
+    Create an account at DataStax Astra.
     Set up a new database and download the secure connect bundle.
-    Update the configuration in the code (usually in a config.py or environment variables) with your Astra DB credentials and database URL.
+    Update the database credentials and connection details in your configuration file.

 4. Run the Application

-For Flask (if you're using Flask as the backend):
+Run the app locally using the following commands:

+    For Flask:

 flask run

     For Django:

 python manage.py runserver

-The app should now be accessible locally at http://localhost:5000 (or the Django equivalent).
+The app will be accessible at http://localhost:5000 or your Django equivalent.
-5. Interact with the Chatbot and View Analytics
+5. Interact with the Web Interface

-    The web interface allows users to interact with the chatbot to analyze post performance.
+The web interface allows users to:

-    Charts for likes, shares, and comments will be displayed using Chart.js.
+    View interactive charts that display engagement data for likes, shares, and comments.
+    Interact with the chatbot to analyze post performance.
-    The chatbot will provide insights based on the data stored in DataStax Astra DB.
+    Receive insights from the chatbot based on the data.

 Demo Video

+Here’s a link to my demo video that walks through the project and explains how it works:

-    Link to Demo Video
+    Watch Demo Video

-In the demo video, I explain:
+In the demo, I explain:

-    How Langflow is used to create the workflow.
+    How Langflow was used to create the workflow.
-    How DataStax is used to store and query social media engagement data.
+    How DataStax Astra DB is used for data storage and querying.
-    How GPT is leveraged to generate insights based on the engagement metrics.
+    How Groq generates insights based on the social media data.

 Project Links

     GitHub Repository
-    Google Drive (Code ZIP) (if applicable)
+    Google Drive Link (if applicable for code ZIP file)

-Project Description

-This project aims to showcase how data-driven insights can be leveraged to optimize social media content.
-By analyzing engagement data such as likes, shares, and comments, the tool provides key insights into which types of posts (carousel, reels, static images) perform the best, helping users make more informed decisions about their content strategy.
+License

+This project is licensed under the MIT License.
+Conclusion

+This project demonstrates the power of combining data storage, workflow automation, and AI insights to help social media managers and content creators optimize their engagement strategies.
+The analysis and insights generated from this project can guide content creators in making data-driven decisions to boost engagement and grow their social media presence.

+Thank you for checking out my project!